a-cream/neocalc/README.md

-# Acalc: A Powerful Terminal-Based Calculator
+# Neocalc: A Powerful Terminal-Based Calculator

-Acalc is a lightweight, lightning-fast mathematical calculator designed for Unix terminals.
+Neocalc is a lightweight, lightning-fast mathematical calculator designed for Unix terminals.
 Powered by Exprtk, it brings advanced mathematical capabilities directly to your command line.

 ## 🚀 Key Features